fieztazica/fieztazica/README.md

 # 💫About Me :

+> He/Him.
-He/Him.
-I'm currently studying 3rd year IT - Software Engineer at HUTECH.
-I enjoy playing games and my dream is becoming a Game Developer.
-I'm learning ReactJS with MUI, .NET and MSSQL.
+> Student 3rd year IT - Software Engineer at HUTECH.
+> Learning ReactJS with MUI, .NET and MSSQL.

 [Owlvernyte](https://owlvernyte.tk) @ owner & developer